compnerd/uswift/README.md

 μSwift[Core]
 ------------

-The Swift language is implemented a small layer of sugar over LLVM IR.
+The Swift language is implemented as a small layer of sugar over LLVM IR.
 This includes the core types such as `Bool`.
 In order to support even basic constructs, the language requires the standard library to be available.
 The reference standard library is a large code base and has additional dependencies